 Sometimes things go wrong, even on Linux systems, and you need a way to get your computer back to full functionality.
 On Windows, Safe Mode is usually the first choice to get back in and fix a problem.
 However, on Linux, there really isn’t a direct counterpart.

-On most Linux distributions the solution involves using a live CD to access files on your hard drive or even use a chroot.
+On most Linux distributions i, the solution involves using a Live CD to access files on your hard drive or even using a chroot.
 Ubuntu has come up with a clever solution in recovery mode.
 It lets you perform several key recovery tasks, including booting into a root terminal to give you full access to fix your computer.

-Note: This will only work on Ubuntu, Mint, and other Ubuntu-related distributions.
+Note: this will only work on Ubuntu, Mint, and other Ubuntu-related distributions.

-With any luck you’ll arrive at Ubuntu’s GRUB boot menu.
-Just below your regular boot option you’ll see an entry for “Advanced Options.”
+With any luck, you’ll arrive at Ubuntu’s GRUB boot menu.
+Just below your regular boot option, you’ll see an entry for “Advanced Options.”
 Select it and press Enter.

 The Root Terminal

-A good amount of problems can only be solved as root, and they require more manual intervention than what the default options in the recovery menu provide.
+Many problems can only be solved as root, and they require more manual intervention than what the default options in the recovery menu provide.
 When it looks like you’re dealing with one of these cases, select “Drop to root shell prompt” to boot into a root terminal.

-If you have additional partitions that you need to work on, you’ll need to remount them as well.
+If you have additional partitions you need to work on, you’ll need to remount them as well.
 That includes when your “/home” directory is on a separate partition.
 You can remount them all at once simply with: